vivienhuangg/nibble/api-spec.md

 **Effects:**

-- returns the details (name, email, preferences) of the specified user.
+- returns the details (name, username, preferences) of the specified user.

 **Request Body:**